-Reserve your spot for this fantastic photography tour, accompanied by two professional wildlife photographers.
+Reserve your spot for this fantastic photography tour.
+Indeed you are accompanied by two professional wildlife photographers.
 After your booking, we will send you a list of all the details.
 Please, do not hesitate to contact us for any inquiries you may have.

 Scheduling your arrival: Arrive on the 26th of October 2017 in Maun / Botswana.
 A day before your photographic safari tour starts.
 Please meet Peter and Anette for dinner.

 What Do You Need To Bring Along On Your Photographic Safari:

 - Patience and passion for wildlife, love to travel

 - Lenses for your camera bodies in the range from 16 – 600mm.
 The minimum requires around 300mm.
-If you do not own a telelens, therefore are shops which rent lenses and bodies for reasonable prices these days.
+If you do not own a telelens, therefore are shops that rent lenses and bodies for reasonable prices these days.